 It's often the best time of year to visit, with warm weather and outdoor events but without the days of rain that you can get in the wettest months.

 While large crowds of college students on Spring Break impact the community, its adverse effects are minimal, like elsewhere in Florida.

-June is the start of hurricane season in Florida and temperatures begin to heat up.
-So does tourist season and the amount of events that are scheduled throughout the community.
+It's also the start of the Atlantic hurricane season in Florida.
+As temperatures are heating up, so does the tourist season and the number of events scheduled throughout the community.

 The afternoons often feature brief showers or thunderstorms that are seldom cause to cancel plans, although you may need to adjust.

-This is another opportunity for a great deal, with terrific off-season pricing and exceptional availability of luxury accommodations.
+Fall is another opportunity for great deals, with terrific off-season pricing and exceptional availability of luxury accommodations.